The Ising Model on a Two-Community Stochastic Block Model

 \section{Abstract}

 We study the Ising model on a two-community stochastic block model, where $n$ spins are split into two equal groups with inter-community interaction parameter $\alpha_n\in[0,1]$.
 We provide a complete characterization of the phase diagram and show that, almost surely with respect to the graph realization, the model undergoes a uniqueness/non-uniqueness phase transition of the Gibbs measure.
 In particular, in the supercritical regime, the law of the magnetization vector of the two communities converges to a mixture of Dirac measures that, depending on whether $\alpha_n\gg 1/n$ or $\alpha_n\lesssim1/n$, is supported on two or four points, with possibly different weights.
-In the uniqueness region, we further analyze the fluctuations of the magnetization vector: in the subcritical regime, we prove a quenched central limit theorem under the classical $\sqrt{n}$ scaling, while at criticality we establish non-Gaussian fluctuations on the smaller scale $n^{1/4}$.
+In the uniqueness region, we further analyze the fluctuations of the magnetization vector in the subcritical regime and we prove a quenched central limit theorem.

 {\it MSC 2020:} primary: 60J10, 05C80, 05C81.

 {\it Keywords:} Stochastic block model; bipartite Curie-Weiss model; phase transition; fluctuations.\\

 {\it Acknowledgments.} The authors thank Giacomo Passuello for useful discussions and suggestions.
 The work of A.~Bianchi and V.~Jacquier is partially funded by the GNAMPA project ``Ising model on random graphs with community structure: equilibrium and dynamical transitions''.
 The work of A.~Bianchi is partially supported by the Italian Ministry of Foreign Affairs and International Cooperation, grant number BR26GR05.